NREL/Wattile/README.md

 * Version: this is the initial version (0.1) of this project

-### How do I...
-#### ... get set up?

-* Conda environment for running the code:
+---
+### Getting set up

+1. Configuring conda environment

     A conda environment file is provided for convenience.
 Assuming you have Anaconda python distribution available on your computer, you can create a new conda environment with the necessary packages using the following command:

     For windows users:
     `conda env create -f rnn-env-win.yml -n "ic-lf-deploy"`

     For linux users:
     `conda env create -f rnn-env-lnx.yml -n "ic-lf-deploy"`

+2. Make sure all of your training and testing data is in a dedicated data directory, in the correct format.

+* Description to follow

-* Change the configuration variables in configs.json.
+3. Change the configuration parameters in configs.json

-* Run entry_point.py
+* Description to follow

+---
+### How do I...
 #### ... train a single model?

 ##### Starting from scratch: